youngd24/LabInstall/README.md

 # LabInstall
-A curated list of all the things I found helpful building my lab
+A curated list of all the things I found helpful building my lab along with all sorts of other stuff.

 ## Contents